SERVICE

 • Children and adolescents may exhibit irritability rather than low mood when depressed.

-• Depression can present differently across cultures, sometimes showing up as physical symptoms like stomachaches or other bodily pains, rather than emotional ones.
+• Depression can present differently across cultures, sometimes showing up as physical symptoms like stomach aches or other bodily pains, rather than emotional ones.

 • Depression and anxiety often go hand-in-hand and both need to be treated for a full recovery.